The Stress-Sex Addiction Cycle & When to Consider Treatment

 Reading Time: 3 minutes

-Unlike the physical effects of mood-altering substances like alcohol and drugs, sex addiction works as a process-based addiction where sex and all things sex-related become the mood-altering variable.
+Unlike the physical effects of mood-altering substances like alcohol and drugs, sex addiction is a process-based addiction where sex and all things sex-related become the mood-altering variable.
 Like any other form of addiction, sex addiction comes with its own set of risk factors, one of which is stress.

-In effect, stress can act as a trigger for the behaviors that most characterize sex addiction.
+Stress can act as a trigger for the behaviors that most characterize as sex addiction.
 Over time, this interaction takes on a life of its own forming a stress-sex addiction cycle that slowly but surely diminishes a person’s quality of life.
-Once this cycle takes hold, the need for treatment help may well become glaringly apparent.
+Once this cycle takes hold, the need for addiction treatment may become glaringly apparent.

-he reward system relies heavily on stable levels of dopamine, the neurotransmitter that regulates pain/pleasure perceptions, to function normally.
+The system functions normally when your levels of dopamine, the neurotransmitter that regulates pain/pleasure perceptions, are stable.
 The effects of addictive substances on dopamine output directly account for their addictive potential.
-Incidentally, stress also disrupts dopamine level outputs, and in turn disrupts reward system functions in ways similar to addictive substances.
+Incidentally, stress also disrupts dopamine level outputs.
+This upsets reward system function in ways similar to addictive substances.

-The brain reward system’s role in helping a person adapt to change plays a central role in developing and maintaining addiction-based behaviors.
-In effect, the feelings of euphoria and contentment experienced during sex become a means for coping with daily life stressors when sex addiction is at work
+The brain reward system can cause you to develop and maintain addiction-based behaviors.
+In effect, the feelings of euphoria and contentment experienced during sex become a means for coping with daily life stressors when sex addiction is at work.

 Someone struggling with sex addiction has a compulsive need to engage in sexual activity whenever possible.
-Not surprisingly, this type of behavior can create a world of stress all its own considering the potential for damaged relationships and negative consequences in general.
-In turn, the conflicts and stressors that result from this behavior feed into the stress-sex addiction since sex have become the reward system’s primary method for coping with difficult situations.
+Not surprisingly, this type of behavior can create a world of stress all its own considering the potential for damaged relationships and negative consequences.
+In turn, the conflicts and stressors that result from this behavior feed into the stress-sex addiction since sex has become the reward system’s primary method for coping with difficult situations.

 Mental Health Effects